Lab Members

 Ozgur Sahin (PI, Professor)

 Ozgur Sahin is a Professor and SmartState Endowed Chair in the Department of Biochemistry & Molecular Biology and Hollings Cancer Center at Medical University of South Carolina (MUSC), Charleston, SC.
 He earned his Ph.D. degree (summa cum laude) in cancer systems biology/cell biology at German Cancer Research Center (DKFZ) and the University of Heidelberg in 2008.
 Previously, he held positions as a research team leader in the Division of Molecular Genome Analysis at DKFZ, as a research faculty in the Department of Molecular & Cellular Oncology at the University of Texas MD Anderson Cancer Center (MDACC), as an assistant professor in the Department of Molecular Biology & Genetics at Bilkent University and as an associate professor in the Department of Drug Discovery & Biomedical Sciences at University of South Carolina (UofSC).
-Dr. Sahin published more than 60 peer-reviewed papers in the field of cancer research in high impact international journals (e.g. PNAS, Cancer Cell, Nature Communications, Cell Research, Molecular Systems Biology, Clinical Cancer Research and Oncogene, etc.) and filed multiple patent applications.
-To date, he has received multiple funding (as PI) for his research from the European Molecular Biology Organization (EMBO), European Union FP7 Program, TUBITAK, American Cancer Society and the National Institutes of Health.
-Dr. Sahin has received many awards, including Presidential Coin for Research Excellence from the President of UofSC and TUSEB Aziz Sancar (Nobel Laureate) Science Incentive Award from the Health Institutes of Turkey.
+Dr. Sahin was an EMBO-YIP Installation Grant Awardee and later American Cancer Society Research Scholar.
+Dr. Sahin published nearly 70 peer-reviewed papers in the field of cancer research in high impact international journals (e.g. PNAS, Cancer Cell, Nature Communications, Cell Research, Molecular Systems Biology, Cancer Research and Oncogene, etc.) and filed multiple patent applications.
+To date, he has received multiple funding (as PI) for his research from the EMBO, European Union FP7 Program, TUBITAK, American Cancer Society and the National Institutes of Health.
+Dr. Sahin has received many awards, including TUSEB Aziz Sancar (Nobel Laureate) Science Incentive Award from the Health Institutes of Turkey, Outstanding Young Scientist (GEBIP) Award from Turkish Academy of Sciences, USC Research Excellence Award, and MUSC Research Excellence Award.

 See more at NCBI or Google Scholar or Researchgate.